topkecleon/telegram-bot-bash/doc/6_reference.md

 ```

 ##### edit_inline_buttons
-`edit_inline_buttons` can add inline buttons to existing messages and replace existing inline buttons.
+`edit_inline_buttons` add inline buttons to existing messages,  existing inline buttons will be replaced.
-In both cases the message itself is not changed, only the attached inline buttons.
+Only the attached buttons will be changed, not the message.

 *usage:*  edit_inline_buttons "CHAT[ID]" "MESSAGE[ID]" "text|url" "text|url" ...

-To create a JSON button array I suggest to use `_button_row`.

 *example:*
 ```bash